Swift Night Out

 Join us for our family friendly Swift Night Out events next fall.
 Check your calendars and see if you can help count the swelling numbers of Chimney Swifts migrating through Houston.
 We will watch Chimney Swifts swoop and soar over their roosts and count them as they enter their chimneys.
 We often count over 500 Chimney Swifts in some locations at this time of year!
 Bring a folding chair if you care to sit down and mosquito repellent!
 Binoculars are optional (the swifts are visible with the naked eye as they enter the chimney).

-Nature Discovery Center at Russ Pitman Park: Date to be announced
+Nature Discovery Center at Russ Pitman Park: Friday, September 8

 Sponsored by Houston Audubon and the Nature Discovery Center